 The Antioquia Brushfinch's species name, blancae, refers to the bird's pale underparts.
 It also refers to the Colombian lepidopterologist Blanca Huertas, the wife of ornithologist Thomas M. Donegan, who described the new bird.

 A Successful Template for Saving a Species

 Similarly range-restricted and related species provide prime examples of how this species can be saved.
 ABC's partner in Ecuador, Fundación Jocotoco, was able to bring back the population of the Critically Endangered Pale-headed Brushfinch through timely habitat protection and management.
 When that species was rediscovered in 1998, fewer than 70 individuals remained.
 The total population of Pale-headed Brushfinch now numbers more than 200.

-ABC has been supporting and joining local researchers to search remaining habitat for the Antioquia Brushfinch and to identify areas suitable for its protection.
+ABC continues to support and join local researchers in the search for remaining Antioquia Brushfinch habitat and to identify areas suitable for protection.
 This work is part of ABC's larger effort to rediscover and conserve “lost” bird species.
-In June 2019, ABC's Deputy Director of International Programs Wendy Willis hiked a portion of the Appalachian Trail as part of her campaign to raise funds for additional Antioquia Brushfinch conservation efforts.

 Donate to support ABC's conservation mission!